martinablazheska/multi-step-form/README.md

 ### Continued development

-1. Improve the calculateSummary function;
+1. Improve the calculateSummary function.
 2. Improve the toggle button (add transition).
 3. Make the toggle button reusable for different functions.